kevinstsauveur/kevin.st-sauveur.net/content/posts/encrypt-everything-to-what-extent.md

 ## The problem with encryption from a data recovery stand point

 Data recovery experts would say that if you don't have strong encryption on your local drive, on your backups, on your local accounts, then the worst that can happen in the event of a theft (let's say someone breaks into your house and steals your computer or someone steals your phone on the subway), you can easily replace your device and regain access to your data since you have a proper unencrypted backup. **BUT**, _BUT_, **_BUT_**, one day you could be browsing reddit - or any other website - and see yourself (emails, intimate photos, full identity, medical records, private messages, etc. ) and there's no way to go back.
 It would be permanently written into the infinite memory of the web.
-However, all this data ~~s~~ were yours, it is sensitive and could be extremely damaging if it were publicly available.
+However, all this data ~~is~~ were yours, it is sensitive and could be extremely damaging if it were publicly available.

 Data theft is a growing threat, which is exactly why a lot of information security experts keep telling you that it's better to encrypt everything to ensure that **if anything fails, it fails secure rather than safe**.
 But is that really what you want?